iseyaa/getting-and-cleaning-data-course-project/README.md

 - README.md:
     An overview of the data set and how it was created.

-- Tidy_data.txt:
-    A text contains the data set.

 - CodeBook.md:
-    A note to describe the contents of the data set
+    A note to explain variables, data or works that I did to clean up

 - Run_analysis.R:
-    R script to create the data set
+    R script how to create the data set

+- Tidy_data.txt:
+    A data after the analysis

 Data Source:
   http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones